 It took about 2 hours to return to our hotel in Cancun.
 The drive wasn’t bad and it was nice to be able to just sit for a bit.
 It was a great time getting to know our guide as well as talking about we had learned during our tour.
 We were dropped off at the lobby of our hotel and said goodbye to our guide.
 We then went off to other adventures at the resort.

 Have any additional thoughts or questions?
 Have you been to other sites in the area such as Coba or Tulum?
-How would you plan your perfect Cancun Day trip to Chichen Itza?
-Let us know in the comments!
+If you want help planning your next adventure, schedule an appointment with me.
+I would love to work with you to plan something amazing!